hadamlenz/responsive-wrapper/readme.md

 ```

 ## Building Styles
-you can build he styles with whatever breakpoints you like using the $grid-breakpoints css var like bootstrap 5 does
+you can build the styles with whatever breakpoints you like using the $grid-breakpoints css var like bootstrap 5 does

 ```scss
 $grid-breakpoints: (